signalogic/SigSRF_SDK/mediaTest_readme.md

 In analytics mode, mediaMin can treat packet arrival timestamps as somewhat accurate or assume they are completely invalid.
 In these cases, mediaMin uses the [Real-Time Interval](#user-content-realtimeinterval) to either adjust or fully control the packet push rate.
 In the latter case, the AUTO_ADJUST_PUSH_RATE flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be applied in cmd line -dN options, which will enable a queue balancing algorithm that generates decoded media streams with average rate matching the Real-Time Interval.

 For offline or "bulk pcap processing" purposes, mediaMin supports "faster than real-time" (FTRT) and "as fast as possible" (AFAP) modes, controlled by Real-Time Interval cmd line entry.
-The following command line examples show FTRT examples and their real-time counterparts:
+The following command lines show FTRT examples and their real-time counterparts:

     real-time:           ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc11 -r20